NFox13/MS3-Python-and-Data-centric-development/README.md

 ## Credits
 ### Media
-I have used different resources for images, my logo, colour scheme etc. All are listed below:
+I have used different resources for image, my logo, colour scheme etc. All are listed below:

 - Font Awesome for the icons used on this site
 - Logo maker for the logo design
-- Unsplash for the image Photo by <a href="https://unsplash.com/@eaterscollective?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Eaters Collective</a> on <a href="https://unsplash.com/s/photos/food?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
+- Unsplash for the image.
+Photo by <a href="https://unsplash.com/@eaterscollective?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Eaters Collective</a> on <a href="https://unsplash.com/s/photos/food?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>
 - Am I Responsive for the responsive image in the UX section
 - Coolers for generating my colour scheme - [Colour scheme](https://github.com/NFox13/MS3-Python-and-Data-centric-development/blob/master/static/images/colour_scheme.jpg)